obulsai/T20-CRICKET/README.md

 #### `lfsr.v`
 - 🔄 8-bit Linear Feedback Shift Register
 - Generates pseudo-random numbers to simulate cricket events (runs or wickets)
-- [Tap configuration to be added if known]

 #### `score_manager.v`
 - 📈 Keeps track of: